Jaminanim/AO3-Bookmark-Downloader/README.md

 # AO3 Bookmarks Downloader

-A Chrome extension that downloads your personal AO3 bookmarks as files while respecting server resources and rate limits.
+A Chrome extension that downloads your personal AO3 bookmarks as files while respecting server resources and rate limits. ***PLEASE SEE "Chrome Download Settings" BEFORE STARTING***

 ## Installation

-1. Download all files to a folder on your computer.
+1. Download or clone all files to a folder on your computer.
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in the top right corner)
 4. Click "Load unpacked" and select the folder containing the downloaded files